 Place the dough on a lightly floured surface and drinking very lightly with more flour.
 Roll out into a 1/4″ thick rectangle.
 Cut out 6″ rounds with a glass bowl, or smaller rounds if desired.
 With remaining dough, gather together and roll out again to make more rounds.
 Be careful not to make the circles too thin, or the filling will break through.

 Wet finger with water and moisten the border of one crust.
-Place about 1/3 cup of filling off center in a slight mound, leveling lower on each side of mound.
+Place about 1/3 cup of filling off-center in a slight mound, leveling lower on each side of the mound.
 Fold the crust in half, enclosing the filling and cinching the edges by pressing down with a fork.
 Repeat with the remaining filling and crusts.

 Have a wire rack handy to place fried pies on to drain over paper towels.
-Place 2 inches of oil in a cast iron skillet and bring the oil to 350 degrees, using a candy thermometer on the side of the pan.
+Place 2 inches of oil in a cast-iron skillet and bring the oil to 350 degrees, using a candy thermometer on the side of the pan.
 Place the pies in the hot oil in small batches.
 Do not allow pies to touch each other.
-Allow to fry until lightly golden brown all over, about 3 minutes.
+Allow frying until lightly golden brown all over, about 3 minutes.
 Remove the pies with a wide slotted utensil.
-Allow to cool on wire rack.
+Allow cooling on a wire rack.

-Glaze: Mix the 3 glaze ingredients together.
-Add more water if necessary to make thin enough so the glaze falls off a spoon.
+Mix the 3 glaze ingredients together.
+Add more water if necessary to make it thin enough so the glaze falls off a spoon.
 Drizzle glaze on cooled pies.